-The channel manager allows webmasters to manage multiple channels inside the CMS.
+The Experience manager allows webmasters to manage multiple channels inside the CMS.
 A channel can be any HST site, like a website, mobile site, REST API, etc. Each channel is tied to one mount inside an HST host group.
 A mount references the channel it belongs to.
-Mounts without a channel are not shown in the channel manager.
+Mounts without a channel are not shown in the Experience manager.

 The CMS shows an overview of all available channels.
 Each channel can be previewed inside the CMS, meaning that here authors and webmasters can see what a channel will look like before publishing document or channel changes.

 When the hst:manageContent tag is used in page templates, the preview shows a button next to each rendered document that opens the visual editor for that document.
 Similarly, when the hst:cmseditmenu tag is used for a menu, a button will be shown that allows the webmaster to edit the menu.
 The Channel Editor can be used inside the same preview, allowing a webmaster to add components to containers inside the page.